Thomas Hampson: 2020s

 Hampson received the 2020 Heidelberger Frühling Music Award.

 Personal life

-Hampson is married to Andrea Herberstein, and has 3 step-children from her.
+Hampson is married to Andrea Herberstein, and has three step-children with her.
 He has one daughter, Meghan, from his first marriage, which ended in divorce in 1986.
-His eldest daughter Catherine is married to singer Luca Pisaroni, to whom she was introduced by her father.
+His eldest stepdaughter, Catherine, was married to singer Luca Pisaroni to whom she was introduced by her father.
+The marriage ended in divorce in 2023.
 Having settled in Vienna long-term, Hampson later began dividing his time between New York City and Zürich.

 Teaching and scholarship

 In addition to his performance schedule, much of Hampson's modern career has centered on music scholarship and education.
 In 2007, he was instated as a member of the board of the Manhattan School of Music where he is also part of the Artistic Advisory Board, positions which allow him to frequently teach master classes for the school's Distance Learning Program that are streamed live to Internet and smart phone users worldwide.

 In March 2011, Hampson continued his dedication to song with the opening of the first Lied Academy as part of the Heidelberger Frühling Festival.
 Under the artistic direction of Hampson, and with the contribution of prominent visiting artists, such as Graham Johnson, Brigitte Fassbaender and Nikolaus Harnoncourt, the Academy each year transforms the German city into an international meeting point for the Lied.